 The Mystery of the Cinnful Bun

 After stalking Fantail Bakery on the Internet, I learned of a clever creation dubbed “the cinnful bun,” a cinnamon bun-croissant hybrid.
-I, being a fine purveyor of hybrid foods (anyone remember when I ate the cronut knockoff in Cusco?), of course sought to obtain this creation at once!
+I, being a fine purveyor of hybrid foods, of course sought to obtain this creation at once!
 However, my efforts were thwarted.
 I kid you not, I walked into Fantail Bakery almost every day for three weeks demanding a cinnful bun, but they never had one.

 To make matters worse, the sassy barista taunted me about it.